edward62740/ot-IPR/README.md

 ## Detection Principles
 Radar was chosen for this project due to its ability to detect micro movements and perform 'filtering' by estimating distance/speed of target.
-This makes it suitable for certain applications where traditional sensing methods such as PIRs may be insufficient, such as needing to sense presence in specific areas, or in areas of high traffic.<br><br>
+This makes it suitable for certain applications where traditional sensing methods such as PIRs may be insufficient, such as needing to sense presence in specific areas, or in areas of high traffic.
+It also helps to overcome limitations of PIRs in detecting human presence without significant motion, which would be an issue in certain areas, i.e. a study area. <br><br>
 For example, consider an open space with multiple lighting zones, such as a public library or a large living/dining room.
 The constant motion of people walking by will need to be filtered to only activate when someone sits down or stays in a particular zone.
 This automatically rules out the PIR (which would be far superior in terms of power usage). <br><br>
 Thus, radar appears to be an obvious choice, as well as some other solutions such as [VL53L5X](https://www.st.com/resource/en/datasheet/vl53l5cx.pdf) and [CH201](https://invensense.wpenginepowered.com/wp-content/uploads/2022/04/DS-000379-CH201-v1.2.pdf), which appear to consume similar amounts of power for this application.<br>
 The obvious downside of radar over other similar technologies such as ToF, IR, etc. is that it is computationally expensive, as described below.<br><br>